guypaul2/CV-and-data-projects/README.md

 - Functional skills: insurance and more specifically mutual health insurance in France.
 Involvement in a major overhaul of a large company's data processing system to adapt it from individual contracts to group contracts, as part of the reform of supplementary social protection for public-sector employees (réforme de la protection sociale complémentaire des agents publics).
 Working within an AGILE (SCRUM) framework in an environment with high economic stakes.
 - Technical skills: ELT Semarchy xDI, PostgreSQL (via DBeaver), CI/CD, Git, Cyberduck, network (SSH, FTP, etc.), Excel.

+### Internships :
+#### Research internship on embodiment and creativity in immersive virtual environments <a name="lampa"></a>
+- Overview: 6 months internship at The presence and innovation team of the Arts et Métiers LAMPA laboratory.
+Research work on the question of creativity in immersive environments, setting up an experiment designed to investigate whether embodying a well-known creative genius could enhance participants' creative performance.
+The research and work carried out led to the publication of a scientific article in [IEEE Transactions on Visualization and Computer Graphics](https://doi.org/10.1109/TVCG.2023.3320225)

+#### Development of an augmented reality smartphone application for automatic addressing <a name="eden_map"></a>
+- Overview: As part of the Eden Map project, which aims to find solutions for address management, I developed an application to use automatic postal address data to view them in augmented reality using a smartphone.

+#### Development of an augmented reality smartphone application for automatic addressing <a name="cine"></a>
+- Overview: At the University of Ulster in Ireland (CINE project), I worked in a laboratory on the development of an augmented reality mobile application (via Unity) as part of a project to highlight the ancient architectural heritage of northern European countries.

 ## Personnal projects :<a name="projects"></a>
 <a name="cocktail"></a>